s5uishida/install_oai_upf/README.md

 ## Setup OAI-CN5G-UPF on VM-UP

-First, down `ens18` which is the default gateway interface of VM-UP.
+First, down the default gateway interface `ens18` of the VM-UP and set the VM-DN IP address to default GW on the N6 interface`ens22`.
 ```
 # ip link set dev ens18 down
+# ip route add default via 192.168.16.152 dev ens22
 ```

 <a id="conf"></a>